RustyRaptor/CS482ProjectP1/README.md

 2. run `python3 part2.py <args>

 The `<args>` is a space separated list of questions to answer.
 Has to be numbers between 1 and 8 inclusive.

+## Notes

+* We were unable to reach Brandon throughout the course of our work on Part 2 of this project.
+He did not contribute to part 2.

+### Assumptions

+1. The program assumes that inserted commissionRate value is average commission rate.